wagslane/go-password-validator/README.md

 ## How It Works

-First we determines the "base" number.
+First, we determine the "base" number.
 The base is a sum of the different "character sets" found in the password.

 The current character sets include: